csyers/cse30331/HW1/PartC.md

 A queue is a container adapter which restricts the behavior of a container to a FIFO paradigm.
 In this paradigm, items are pushed to the back and popped from the front.
 I would choose to use a deque for this behavior.
-There is O(1) time complexity for insertion/deletion at the beginning or end of a deque, and that is the only behavior that wouldbe present in a queue.
-Although they all might be equal, I would choose a deque.
+There is O(1) time complexity for insertion/deletion at the beginning or end of a deque, and that is the only behavior that would be present in a queue (other than the standard size, empty, front, and back operations).
+It is not easy to remove from the front of a vector, so that would not be a good choice (front removal would be linear time complexity).
+A list or a deque would do the job, but I would choose a deque because that is the standard implementation.